Yacine-A-O/Yacine-A-O/README.md

 # Hey, I'm Yacine

-I'm a third-year BSc (Hons) Computer Science student at Liverpool John Moores University.
+I'm a third year BSc (Hons) Computer Science student at Liverpool John Moores University.

 I've been interested in technology for as long as I can remember, and right now I'm spending most of my time learning about Cloud Computing, AWS, and DevOps.